moggieuk/ERCF-Software-V3/README.md

 <li> v1.1.4 - Change to automatic clog detection length based on community feedback
 <li> v1.1.5 - Further install.sh improvements - no longer need filament_sensor defined or duplicate pin override if not using clog detection; Cleaned up documentation in template config file; Stallguard filament homing should now be possible (have to configure by hand); Additional configuration checks on startup; minor useabilty improvements based on community feedback
 <li> v1.1.6 - New feature to log to file independently to console (allows for clean console and debug to logfile);  New gate statistics (like slippage) are recorded and available with an augmented ERCF_DUMP_STATS command; Several minor improvements and fixes suggested by community
-<li> v1.1.7 - No need to put anything ERCF related into existing macros (START/PAUSE/RESUME/STOP/CANCEL) anymore!;  Improvements to install script for non EASY-BRD config; Exposed all built-in gear/extruder feed speeds; Tweaks to tolerance checks to prevent false pauses; No annoying pause/unlock sequence while you are playing out of a print
+<li> v1.1.7 - No need to put anything ERCF related into existing macros (START/PAUSE/RESUME/STOP/CANCEL) anymore!;  Improvements to install script for non EASY-BRD config; Exposed all built-in gear/extruder feed speeds; Tweaks to tolerance checks to prevent false pauses; No annoying pause/unlock sequence while you are playing out of a print.
+UPDATE TO CONFIG FILES RECOMMENDED
 </ul>

 <br>